gabdzo/backstage-microservice-template/docs/adrs/0001-use-backstage-as-developer-portal.md

 Chosen option: "Backstage", because it provides the best balance of features, extensibility, and community support.

-### Positive Consequences
+### Consequences

-* Unified developer experience through a single platform
+* Good, because it provides unified developer experience through a single platform
-* Rich plugin ecosystem for tool integration
+* Good, because it offers rich plugin ecosystem for tool integration
-* Documentation-as-code with TechDocs
+* Good, because it supports documentation-as-code with TechDocs
-* Service catalog with automatic discovery
+* Good, because it enables service catalog with automatic discovery
-* Template-based service scaffolding
+* Good, because it provides template-based service scaffolding

-### Negative Consequences

-* Learning curve for development team
+* Bad, because it has learning curve for development team
-* Infrastructure maintenance overhead
+* Bad, because it requires infrastructure maintenance overhead
-* Need for custom plugin development
+* Bad, because it needs custom plugin development
-* Resource requirements for hosting
+* Bad, because it has resource requirements for hosting

 ## Pros and Cons of the Options